congma/checkimpcont/README.md

 *  [Issue warning for missing comma between list items bug](https://stackoverflow.com/questions/34540634/issue-warning-for-missing-comma-between-list-items-bug)
 *  [Can I get a lint error on implicit string joining in python?](https://stackoverflow.com/questions/40503153/can-i-get-a-lint-error-on-implicit-string-joining-in-python)

-The implementation uses a pushdown machine to detect the `NL` tokens that should be picked out (not all of them are).
+The implementation uses a pushdown machine to detect the `STRING` tokens followed by `NL` tokens that should be picked out (not all of them are).
 A pushdown machine may be a bit overkill, though, but I hate nested `if`s and `elif`s.

 This situation is analogous to the one found in the book <i>Expert C Programming</i>, Chapter 2, by Peter van der Linden: